-Everyone involved in the Compost Project is devoted to promoting sustainability on the Truman campus.
-And volunteers are always welcome!
+Truman students can participate in the Compost Project to help promote sustainability on the Truman campus.
+Volunteers are always welcome!

 Compost Project Employees

 The Compost Project offers Institutional, Work Study, and Scholarship jobs.
 Students who work for the Compost Project aim to help live up to the Truman State Sustainability Initiative by collecting campus compost and encouraging members of the Truman community to promote sustainability as well.

 If you are interested in working with Compost Project, see TruPositions, Truman’s centralized student employment website.

 Compost Project Intern

 The Compost Project employs an intern to oversee its day-to-day operations.
 The position lasts for a spring and subsequent fall semester.
 The intern supervises students and engages with Sodexo staff.
 In addition, the intern implements an internship project.
 The four-credit hour portion of the internship covers the actual time on task (160 hours during the semester).

 - Create work schedules for around three dozen employees